commtech/fscc-windows/README.md

 				&temp, NULL);
 ```

-A complete example of how to do this along with how to calculate these
+A complete example of how to do this, along with how to calculate these
-clock bits can be found in the file
+clock bits, can be found in the file
 `fscc\lib\fscc\c\examples\set-clock-frequency.c`.

 Use the various APIs to easily get the values of any registers you need